gskglb/school/README.md

 1. Added new package.json to dist folder to install express
 2. Added server.js file in the dist folder
 3. Modified start script in the root package.json to for start

+For pushing source code to github use git push origin master